Part of: GS-III- Economy (PT-MAINS-PERSONALITY TEST)

 Advantages of e-Commerce

-The process of e-commerce enables sellers to come closer to customers that lead to increased productivity and perfect competition.
+The process of e-commerce enables sellers to come closer to customers which lead to increased productivity and perfect competition.
 The customer can also choose between different sellers and buy the most relevant products as per requirements, preferences, and budget.
 Moreover, customers now have access to virtual stores 24/7.

 e-Commerce also leads to significant transaction cost reduction for consumers.